texus/texus.github.io/_posts/2015-07-28-string-to-lowercase-compile-time.md

 <b>Update</b> <em><small>(14 Dec 2016)</small></em>

-I have created a new implementation which is a slightly more friendly, you don't have to add `.arr` after the result call anymore.
+I have created a [new implementation](https://gist.github.com/texus/8d867996e7a073e1498e8c18d920086c/b9e33044c834dfc0a2f34ade344467145870f841) which is a slightly more friendly, you don't have to add `.arr` after the result call anymore.
 The code however still requires 2 lines to be run at compile time, trying to turn it into a useful one-liner still causes everything to be called at runtime.

-The latest code including performance information can be found [in this Gist](https://gist.github.com/texus/8d867996e7a073e1498e8c18d920086c).
+<b>Update</b> <em><small>(16 Dec 2016)</small></em>

+I have rewritten [the code](https://gist.github.com/texus/8d867996e7a073e1498e8c18d920086c) based on [this StackOverflow answer](http://stackoverflow.com/questions/15858141/conveniently-declaring-compile-time-strings-in-c/15912824#15912824) that Yury linked in the comments.
+The code can now be used like this:
+{% highlight c++ %}
+const char* str = TOLOWER("TEST");
+{% endhighlight %}